Home | Contents | Arizona y Sonora > Alamos > Highway driving guide to Alamos, Sonora, Mexico from Tucson, AZ, USA

 Third, put the sticker in the upper center of the front car windshield (behind the rear view mirror).

-Dec.
-2009 (no more info by March 2011 and forgot to ask in 2013): Only Sonora used to be good for only a single entry/exit.
+Only Sonora used to be good for only a single entry/exit.
 This time, we were told at Km 21 that we could use it for multiple entries/exits up to the expiration date.
 No one in the USA seems to know.
 The Mexican Consulate told me the program had been cancelled - even though we had used it that same week.
 If you do not plan to return before the permit's expiration date, turn in the permit; otherwise, ask at the Only Sonora office on your way down to see what the status is.
+(Forgot to ask in 2014)

 Keep the paper that comes with the sticker as you must have the sticker taken off here or at Km.
 21 on your return, as well as turn in the paper.